BigPolarBear1/factorization/README.md

 Somewhere out there some nazi cryptologist starting to sweat profusely now.
 Hey, I'm a polar bear, and I'm here to devour all your secrets.
 HAHAHAHAHHAHAHAHHAHAHAHAHAHHAHAHAHAA.

+The american cryptologic program, defeated, by a single polar bear whom your leaders refer to as "a dude in a dress" hahahahahaha.
+FUCK YOU LOSERS.

 -----------------------------------------------

 URGENT NOTE: I am urgently looking for any country to grant me a visa and employment.
 A country that doesn't extradite to the US.